This Iconic Reebok Pump is Back and More Fashionable Than Ever

 The Original Look...

-With an iconic vintage silhouette basketball fans will recognize anywhere, the Omni Zone II will come in a classic black, white and orange colorway.
+With an iconic vintage silhouette basketball fans will recognize anywhere, the Omni Zone II now comes in a cloud white, wild orange and black colorway.
 High-octane in its athletic potential and unapologetically statement in its lifestyle look, the Omni Zone II will get you noticed both on and off the court.
 First in line for the new Reebok Pump will be sneakerheads who remember the Omni Zone II as the first pair they wore when they started playing basketball.
 And not to worry: The Hexalite cushioning is sticking around, so you can be sure you’re playing in utmost comfort.

-As for sneaker tech highlights, think black midsoles, black laces and a shiny black PU backer.
-True to the original, embroidery for the sockliner/lateral logo will show “Reebok” in white and “The pump” in orange.
-As for the heel logo, “Hexalite” will be embroidered in white, too, with an iconic hexagon outline.
+As for sneaker tech highlights, think white midsoles, white laces and a shiny PU backer.
+True to the original, embroidery for the sockliner/lateral logo will show “Reebok” in black and “The pump” in orange.
+As for the heel logo, “Hexalite” will be embroidered in black, too, with an iconic hexagon outline.
 Rounding things out are a tongue with embroidered logos and a vintage size tag.

 ...But Style It Your Way